Storied Waters of Oregon

 Cursed Treasure of Columbia City

 A Spanish bark, one day in 1841, put in for water off the spot where Columbia City, Oregon, now stands.
-She had a rough crew on board, and it had been necessary for her officers to watch the men closely from the time the latter discovered that she was carrying a costly cargo.
+She had a rough crew on board, and it had been necessary for her officers to watch the men closely when the latter discovered that she was carrying a costly cargo.
 Hardly had the anchor chains run out before the sailors fell upon the captain, killed him, seized all of the value that they could gather, and took it to the shore.
-What happened after is not clear, but it is probable that in a quarrel, arising over the demands of each man to have most of the plunder, several of the claimants were slain.
-Indians were troublesome, likewise, so that it was thought best to put most of the goods into the ground, and this was done on the tract known as Hez Copier’s farm.
+What happened afterward is unclear, but several of the claimants were probably slain in a quarrel over each man’s demand to have most of the loot.
+Indians were troublesome, likewise, so it was thought best to put most of the goods into the ground, and this was done on the tract known as Hez Copier’s farm.

-More than forty years after these events a meeting of Spiritualists was held in Columbia City, and a “medium” announced that she had received a revelation of the exact spot where the goods had been concealed.
-A company went to the place, and, after a search of several days, found, under a foot of soil, a quantity of broken stone.
+More than 40 years after these events, a meeting of Spiritualists was held in Columbia City, and a “medium” announced that she had received a revelation of the exact spot where the goods had been concealed.
+A company went to the place and, after several days of searching, found, under a foot of soil, a quantity of broken stone.

-While throwing out these fragments one of the party fell dead.
+While throwing out these fragments, one of the party fell dead.
 The spirit of the defrauded and murdered captain had claimed him, the medium explained.
-So great was the fright caused by this accident that the search was again abandoned until March 1890, when another party resumed the digging, and after taking out the remainder of the stone they came on a number of human skeletons.
-During the examination of these relics–possibly the bones of mutineers who had been killed in the fight on shore–a man fell into a fit of raving madness, and again the search was abandoned, for it is now said that an immutable curse rests on the treasure.
+So great was the fright caused by this accident that the search was abandoned again until March 1890, when another party resumed digging and, after removing the remaining stone, came upon several human skeletons.
+During the examination of these relics–possibly the bones of mutineers who had been killed in the fight on shore–a man fell into a fit of raving madness, and again, the search was abandoned, for it is now said that an immutable curse rests on the treasure.

-Compiled and edited by Kathy Weiser/Legends of America, updated December 2020.
+Compiled and edited by Kathy Alexander/Legends of America, updated March 2026.

 About the Author: Charles M. Skinner (1852-1907) authored the complete nine-volume set of Myths and Legends of Our Own Land in 1896.
-This tale is excerpted from these excellent works, which are now in the public domain.
+This tale is excerpted from these excellent works and is now in the public domain.

 Also See: